andrebocchini/sccm-powershell-automation-module/README.md

                             -programName $programName `
                             -programCommandLine $programCommandLine

     The program will be created with default settings, but you can customize it further if you wish.
-Look at this link for some help http://msdn.microsoft.com/en-us/library/cc144361.aspx.
+Look at this link for some more information about program flags and settings http://msdn.microsoft.com/en-us/library/cc144361.aspx.
 If you do make changes to the program, make sure to use Save-SCCMProgram when you're finished.

 3. Distribute it to distribution points